digi-anuragk/git-hands-on/docs/02-Branche Merge Rebase/git-branching.md

 :::info[Remember]

 Git branch will diverge from the branch from which you have ran `git branch [BRANCH_NAME]` command.
+This also they will have all commit history off the branch from it is diverged.

 :::